Alzheimer's Disease - an Overview

 • Genetics: Genetic mutations have been found in those with a family history of Alzheimer's.

-• Down syndrome: Commonly seen in people with Down syndrome.
+• Down Syndrome: Commonly seen in people with Down syndrome.

-• Severe and repeated head injuries: People who have had trauma in the past.
+• Severe and Repeated Head Injuries: People who have had trauma in the past.

-• Social withdrawal: Being aloof and unsocial for various reasons significantly increases one's risk.
+• Social Withdrawal: Being aloof and unsocial for various reasons significantly increases one's risk.

-• Mild cognitive impairment (MCI) - MCI is when a person’s memory and thinking skills decline when compared to their age, but it does not interfere with their ability to function.
+• Mild Cognitive Impairment (MCI) - MCI is when a person’s memory and thinking skills decline when compared to their age, but it does not interfere with their ability to function.

 What Causes Alzheimer's Disease?

 It is still unclear why a person without a genetic factor would suddenly develop Alzheimer's.
-But, certain studies are guiding us towards finding the cause.
+But, certain studies are guiding us toward finding the cause.
 When brain tissues were observed in the case of Alzheimer's, two distinct changes were observed.

 1. Deposits of beta-amyloid protein were seen to be present outside the brain cells.